ericproffitt/TopicModelsVB.jl/README.md

 Whenever you load a corpus into a model, a copy of that corpus is made, such that if you modify the original corpus at corpus-level (remove documents, re-order vocab keys, etc.), this will not affect any corpus attached to a model.
 However!
 Since corpora are containers for their documents, modifying an individual document will affect it in all corpora which contain it.
 Therefore,

-**1. Using `fixcorp!` to modify the documents of a corpus will not result in corpus defects, but will cause them also to be changed in all other corpora which contain them.**
+1. Using `fixcorp!` to modify the documents of a corpus will not result in corpus defects, but will cause them also to be changed in all other corpora which contain them.

-**2. Manually modifying documents is dangerous, and can result in corpus defects which cannot be fixed by `fixcorp!`.
-It is advised that you don't do this with out good reason.**
+2. Manually modifying documents is dangerous, and can result in corpus defects which cannot be fixed by `fixcorp!`.
+It is advised that you don't do this with out good reason.

 ## Models
 The available models are as follows: